-The Strathfield Companion Animals Management Policy has been developed to set out how Council intends to deal with companion animal related matters in the Strathfield Local Government Area (LGA) to protect the rights and responsibilities of animals and their owners in balance with the rights and responsibilities of others in the community.
+This Policy outlines how Council intends to deal with companion animal related matters in the Strathfield Local Government Area (LGA) to protect the rights and responsibilities of animals and their owners in balance with the rights and responsibilities of others in the community.
 The Policy is consistent with the Companion Animals Act 1998 (NSW) ("the Act").
 The Act covers the responsibilities and rights of the owners of companion animals, such as cats and dogs, the control of companion animals, provision of off-leash areas, dangerous dogs, assistance animals used by people with a disability, and seized animals.